NavKumarV/chess/README.md

 # Basic Chess game developed in Ionic-4 Framework
-> ### Basic layout of the chess board and Pawns.
-Suggests all the possible moves that each pawn can take
+> ### 2 player Chess Game.
+Suggests all the possible moves that each pawn can take.
 ### 1. Install Ionic and cordova.
 > ### npm install --save cordova ionic